bazel-contrib/bazel-lib/docs/write_source_files.md

 If you have many sources that you want to update as a group, we recommend wrapping write_source_files in a macro that defaults `suggested_update_target` to the umbrella update target.

+NOTE: If you run formatters or linters on your codebase, it is advised that you exclude/ignore the outputs of this rule from those formatters/linters so as to avoid causing collisions and failing tests.

 **PARAMETERS**